gnosisguild/zodiac-module-reality/README.md

   - Ether: https://github.com/realitio/realitio-contracts/blob/master/truffle/contracts/Realitio.sol
   - ERC20: https://github.com/realitio/realitio-contracts/blob/master/truffle/contracts/RealitioERC20.sol

+### Failed transactions

+It is required that the transctions of a proposal are successful (should not internally revert for any reason).
+If any of the transactions of a proposal fail it will not be possible to continue with the execution of the following transactions.
+This is to prevent that due to too low gas limits or other error a required transaction is failing and then the following transactions are still executed.

+The transaction that failed will *not* be marked as executed and therefore can be at any later point in time.
+This is a potential risk and therefore it is recommended to invalidate the proposal (e.g. via another proposal).

 ### EIP-712 details

 [EIP-712](https://github.com/Ethereum/EIPs/blob/master/EIPS/eip-712.md) is used to generate the hashes for the transactions to be executed.
 The following EIP-712 domain and types are used.